You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 The legislation brings a number of professions and businesses into the regulated sector.
-Complying with the requirements of money laundering legislation requires those affected to introduce a number of new procedures to ensure that they meet their legal responsibilities.
+Complying with the requirements of both the Act and the 2017 Regulations (as amended) requires those affected to introduce a number of procedures to ensure that they meet their legal responsibilities.
 If you have a business in the Northampton and Rugby area and would like to discuss how the legislation could affect you and your organisation please do contact us at J R Watson & Co Accountants.

 Would you like to download our mobile app from the App Store?